fiolj/sparta/doc/web/variable.rst

 grid cell being looped over in the particle-style or grid-style variable.

-IMPORTANT NOTE: Internally, there is just one random number generator for all equal-style variables and one for all particle-style and grid-style variables.
+.. important:: Internally, there is just one random number generator for all equal-style variables and one for all particle-style and grid-style variables.
 If you define multiple variables (of each style) which use the random() or normal() math functions, then the internal random number generators will only be initialized once.

 The ceil(), floor(), and round() functions are those in the C math library.
 Ceil() is the smallest integer not less than its argument.